phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 Again, this should be avoided in most cases.
 We recommend [Developing CICE and Icepack concurrently](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#Develop-CICE-and-Icepack-concurrently) and treating the two repositories independently until the Icepack submodule in CICE can be easily updated from a version on the Consortium master.

-## Completely Remove and Replace the Icepack Submodule in CICE
+## Remove and Replace the Icepack Submodule

 This is not something you should normally do, but it's another way to change the Icepack submodule repository,